 What is an Oral Sensory Seeker?

-So what do I mean by the term “oral sensory seeker?”
-If you are new to the world of sensory processing, then oral refers to the mouth or gustatory system (this includes taste) and a sensory seeker is someone who seeks out certain sensory stimuli in order to feel focused or on task.
+If you are new to the world of sensory processing, then oral refers to the mouth or gustatory (taste) system.
+A sensory seeker is someone who seeks out certain sensory stimuli in order to feel regulated and able to focus or complete everyday life activities and tasks.

-A child, or adult, who is an oral sensory seeker is probably going to be the kid that puts everything in their mouths in the classroom.
-But it may not be that obvious either.
+A child, or adult, who is an oral sensory seeker is probably going to be the kid that puts everything in their mouth in the classroom.
+But it may not be that obvious.

-What To Look For with an Oral Sensory Seeker/Chewer
+What To Look For with an Oral Sensory Seeker or Chewer

-Here are some things to look for to see if you might have some oral sensory seekers in your classroom this year:
+Here are some things to look for if you suspect you might have some oral sensory seekers in your classroom this year:

 - Do any of your kids put pencils or pens in their mouths and chew on the tops?

-- Do any of your kids chew on paper or other textures in the classroom or at their desk?
+- Do any of your kids chew on paper or other textures in the classroom or at their desks?

-- Do any of your kids chew on their hands or hair?
+- Do any of your kids chew on their hands, skin, or hair?

 - Do any of your kids chew on their cheeks or bite their nails?